pyrddlgym-project/rddlrepository/rddlrepository/archive/standalone/TrafficBLX/README.md

    time mixed integer linear programming formulation for traffic signal control," Transportation Research Record, pp. 128--138 2595(1), 2016

+The BLX model can be used for various control problems.
+The current implementations control the states of the traffic lights in the network in order to minimize the total travel time of the vehicles in the network.
+The actions available for each traffic light either advance the current green phase, or switch to another phase.

 ## RDDL implementation
-We now describe two subtleties in the RDDL implementation of the BLX model.
+We now describe several details of the RDDL implementation of the BLX model to help the reader's understanding.

 ### Vehicle flow propagation in RDDL (Why is time encoded as an object?)
 A special feature of the BLX model that is a bit tricky to deal with from the MDP perspective is that the incoming flows